Laotseu/7dtdMods/EricsGoods/Modlet readme.md

 Copy the **EricsGoods** folder into your 7 Days do Die `Mods` folder.

 Optional: copy the `Mods\EricsGoods\Prefabs` files into your game `Data\Prefabs`.
-This will allow you to see the castle using the in game POI editor.
+This will allow you to see the POI using the in game POI editor.

 For dedicated server installation